santiment/academy/src/docs/education-and-use-cases/understanding-market-expectations-through-historical-crypto-trends/index.md

 [**social dominance**](https://academy.santiment.net/metrics/social-dominance/#social-dominance-for-an-asset).
-These powerful market indicators both offer insight into the intensity and focus of market conversations, as well as reveal how the subject matter of these conversations transition between topics.
+These powerful market indicators both offer insight into the intensity and focus of market conversations, as well as reveal how the subject matter of these conversations transitions between topics.

 In this article, we’ll explore the primary queries within the [**Historical Crypto Trends**](https://app.santiment.net/social-trends/crypto-trends) tool,